wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/configuring-api-manager-for-ob.md

     ```

 7. The `frequencyPerDay` value is sent in the consent initiation request body to indicate the requested maximum frequency
    for access without PSU involvement per day.

-This enables throttling requests according to the `frequencyPerDay` value provided
+    - This enables request throttling according to the `frequencyPerDay` value provided in accounts initiation request.
-   in accounts initiation request.
-For a request to be throttled, the TPP should initiate the request.
+    - For a request to be throttled, the TPP should initiate the request.

-    1. To configure the custom throttling policy, enable the `frequencyPerDay` property as follows:
+    a.
+To configure the custom throttling policy, enable the following configuration:

     ``` toml
     [open_banking_berlin.consent.freq_per_day]
     enable = true
     ```

-    2. Deploy the throttling policy located in `<WSO2_OB_APIM_BERLIN_TOOLKIT_HOME>/repository/resources/frequencyPerDayPolicy`
+    b.
+Deploy the throttling policy located in `<WSO2_OB_APIM_BERLIN_TOOLKIT_HOME>/repository/resources/frequencyPerDayPolicy`
-       as a custom throttling policy in the admin portal of WSO2 Open Banking API Manager.
-See [API Manager Documentation](https://apim.docs.wso2.com/en/4.0.0/design/rate-limiting/advanced-topics/custom-throttling/) for the instructions.
+       as a custom throttling policy in the Admin Portal of WSO2 API Manager.

     !!! note
             - Set the Throttle Key as follows:
             ```
             $customProperty.accountId:$customProperty.consentId:$userId:$customProperty.consumerKey
             ```
-            - Set the Siddhi query as follows:
+            - Set the Siddhi Query provided in the `<WSO2_OB_APIM_BERLIN_TOOLKIT_HOME>/repository/resources/frequencyPerDayPolicy` file.
-            ```
-            @From(eventtable='rdbms', datasource.name='WSO2OB_DB', table.name='OB_CONSENT')
-            define table OB_CONSENT(CONSENT_ID string, RECEIPT string, CREATED_TIME long, UPDATED_TIME long, CLIENT_ID string, CONSENT_TYPE string, CURRENT_STATUS string, CONSENT_FREQUENCY int, VALIDITY_TIME long, RECURRING_INDICATOR bool);

-            FROM RequestStream
-            SELECT true AS isEligible, userId, str:concat(cast(map:get(propertiesMap,
-            'accountId'),'string'),':', cast(map:get(propertiesMap,
-            'consentId'),'string'),':', userId, ':', cast(map:get(propertiesMap,
-            'consumerKey'),'string')) as throttleKey,
-            cast(map:get(propertiesMap, 'consumerKey'),'string') as clientId,
-            cast(map:get(propertiesMap, 'consentId'),'string') as consentId
-            INSERT INTO EligibilityStream;

-            from OB_CONSENT as a
-            join EligibilityStream as s on a.CONSENT_ID == s.consentId and a.CLIENT_ID == s.clientId and a.CURRENT_STATUS == 'valid'
-            select CONSENT_FREQUENCY, throttleKey, isEligible, consentId, userId
-            insert into EligibilityStream1;

-            FROM EligibilityStream1[isEligible==true]#throttler:timeBatch(1 day)
-            SELECT throttleKey, (count(throttleKey) > CONSENT_FREQUENCY) as isThrottled, expiryTimeStamp group by throttleKey INSERT ALL EVENTS into ResultStream;

-            from ResultStream#throttler:emitOnStateChange(throttleKey, isThrottled)
-            select *
-            insert into GlobalThrottleStream;

-            ```
+            See [API Manager Documentation](https://apim.docs.wso2.com/en/4.0.0/design/rate-limiting/advanced-topics/custom-throttling/) for the instructions.

-8. Configure the supported signature algorithms and digest algorithms using the following configurations.
-They are
-   used in `SignatureValidationExecutor` to perform signature verification and digest validation.
-You can configure any
+8. The supported signature algorithms and digest algorithms are used in `SignatureValidationExecutor` to perform signature verification and digest validation.

+    - You can configure them using the following configurations.
-   number of algorithms by separating them using a comma.
-By default, the following values are configured:
+    - You can configure any number of algorithms by separating them using a comma.
+    - By default, the following values are configured:

         ``` toml
         [open_banking_berlin.gateway.signature_verification]
         supported_hash_algorithms = ["SHA-256", "SHA-512"]
         supported_signature_algorithms = ["SHA256withRSA", "SHA512withRSA"]
         ```

-    By default, the following regex is used to validate the Organization Id:
+9. By default, the following regex is used to validate the Organization ID:

     ```
     ^PSD[A-Z]{2}-[A-Z]{2,8}-[a-zA-Z0-9]*$
     ```

-    You can override the above and use your own regex when validating the Organization Id of the TPP application.
+    You can override the above and use your own regex when validating the Organization ID of the TPP application.
-    Configure the required regex:
+    Configure the required regex as follows:

     ```
     [open_banking.berlin.keymanager.org_id_validation]